Tesla Model X receives further price cuts in Canada

-Tesla is on a price-cutting spree.
 The company slashed prices for vehicles across all categories back in January, with some models receiving an up to 20 percent price cut.

 In January, due to the price cut, the Tesla Model 3 RWD finally qualified for the $5,000 CAD federal iZEV rebate, since the vehicle’s price had dropped below the $55,000 CAD limit.